thedavidemmanuel/thedavidemmanuel/README.md

 # 💫 About Me:

+# Hi there, I'm David Emmanuel! 👋
 ![GIF](https://user-images.githubusercontent.com/74038190/212749447-bfb7e725-6987-49d9-ae85-2015e3e7cc41.gif)

-Hello there, you...<br><br>I am David Emmanuel and I'm awesome! 😅<br><br>I am currently a student pursuing a Bachelor's Degree in Software Engineering at the African Leadership University (ALU).<br> I’m passionate about initiating and contributing to ideas that solve problems at the intersection of technology and entrepreneurship.
-I love tech because it helps us solve problems across every sphere of society.<br><br>I am currently specialising in Machine Learning for my Software Engineering degree and my interests span across AI & ML, Data Science and Cybersecurity<br><br>Fun Fact: For fun, I play the keyboard and guitar, sing, and make beats.
-I'm also a beginner chess player.<br><br>
+I am currently a Senior undergrad at the African Leadership University studying software engineering.
+Passionate about technology and entrepreneurship, I enjoy solving problems with tech across various domains of society.

+My current focus is on Machine Learning as part of my Software Engineering degree, with interests extending to AI & ML, Data Science, and Cybersecurity.

+Fun Fact: Outside academics, I play the keyboard and guitar, enjoy singing, and dabble in beat-making.
+I'm also picking up chess as a beginner.

 ## 🌐 Socials: